The Health Benefits of Essential Fatty Acids

 correlated to the rise of epidemic degenerative disease; it is not

-the amount of fats and oils that we eat that causes the problem.
+the amount that we eat that causes the problem.

 It is by chronically consuming the fats and oils that cause degenerative